John Legend Says ‘F*** You’ To Paul Ryan Over Insensitive Father’s Day Tweet

 The Washington Post also reported that the migrant children couldn’t even be consoled after being separated from their parents because shelter workers were not allowed to “touch, hold or pick” them up.

 Paul Ryan being proud to be a father and sending out a sweet Father’s Day tweet to his children can be viewed as understandable.
-However, in the context of the migrants’s recent woes and the United State’s immigration issues, it is clearly seen by many as a severe case of bad timing and an instance of him not thinking things through before acting.
+However, in the context of the migrants’ recent woes and the United State’s immigration issues, it is clearly seen by many as a severe case of bad timing and an instance of him not thinking things through before acting.

 Other followed suit on social media after John Legend’s reaction by posting that the Speaker is clueless, and the cringe-worthy Father’s Day tweet is in poor taste.